LucasEidson/lumaa-spring-2025-ai-ml/README.md

 # Setup

 - Python version 3.12.8
-- Requires numpy (Numpy comes with anaconda python environment, or use `pip install numpy`).
+- Requires Numpy (Numpy comes with anaconda python environment, or use `pip install numpy`).
 - Run loadData.py after any changes to dataset or if preprocessed.csv or tfidf_data.pkl are missing.

 # Running